ceph/ceph/doc/dev/msgr2.rst

     data_pre_padding
     data

-  - The ceph_msg_header2 is modified from ceph_msg_header to include an ack_seq.
+  - The ceph_msg_header2 is modified from ceph_msg_header:
+      * include an ack_seq.
 This avoids the need for a TAG_ACK message most of the time.
-  - The ceph_msg_header2 is modified from ceph_msg_header to remove teh src field, which we now get from the message flow handshake (TAG_IDENT).
+      * remove the src field, which we now get from the message flow handshake (TAG_IDENT).
-  - The ceph_msg_header2 specifies the data_pre_padding, which can be used to adjust the alignment of the data payload.
+      * specifies the data_pre_padding length, which can be used to adjust the alignment of the data payload.
 (NOTE: is this is useful?)

 * TAG_ACK: acknowledge receipt of message(s)::